 As mentioned above.
-The siren site has been chosen based on the topography and how the location will be able to service the new siren in terms of having access to better cellular and satellite coverage, and have access to solar and battery power.
-The siren location has been confirmed as suitable from a servicing perspective.
+The sirens have been chosen on sites that have taken into account the topography and how the locations will be able to service the new sirens in terms of having access to better cellular and satellite coverage, and have access to solar and battery power.
+All siren locations have been confirmed as suitable from a servicing perspective.